 The brain unit is a sculpted and illuminated assembly visible through the dome.
 Key elements:

 Structural base — A flat platform that holds all the brain components and mounts to the robot frame inside the dome.
-Aluminum sheet or rigid urethane.
+Aluminum sheet or rigid urethane (suppliers like Smooth-On carry a range of castable rigid urethane products well suited to structural prop work).

 Illumination — Internal LED lighting illuminates the brain assembly from below or within.
 Warm white LEDs give a period-appropriate incandescent glow.
 Color-changing LEDs allow dramatic effects for display.